magnate3/diskimage-builder/README.md

 # diskimage-builder
-1、the centos8_nlvm.qcow2 should be withour llvm patition
+1、the centos8_nlvm.qcow2 should be without llvm patition

 image-builder supports centos8 by using aliyun DIB_DISTRIBUTION_MIRROR